 Skip to Main Content

-International Legal Research: General Principles
+International Legal Research: Preliminary Materials

 This Guide covers essential print and electronic resources for researching international and foreign law.